The University of Iowa CRNA program was ranked #11 in 2011.

 Required Bachelor Degree

 Current RN license in Iowa or another state.
+IA license needs to be obtained by matriculation.

 Acceptable critical care experience includes: